Jackson, Gasol lead Grizzlies past Kings 112-104

 TIP-INS

-Kings: F Zach Randolph was at the game, but in street clothes.
-Randolph, who has been inactive for every Sacramento game this season, played for the Grizzlies eight seasons and still owns a house in Memphis. .
-The Kings defeated Grizzlies 97-92 in Sacramento on Oct.
-24. ...
-Hield and Fox were a combined 14 of 29 from the field, but Fox converted only one of his five shots from beyond the arc.
+Kings: Randolph was at the game, but in street clothes.
+Randolph, who has been inactive for every Sacramento game this season, played for the Grizzlies eight seasons and still owns a house in Memphis. ...
+Hield and Fox were a combined 14 of 29 from the field, but Fox converted only one of his five shots from beyond the arc. ...
+Fox also committed six of Sacramento's 21 turnovers in the game.

 UP NEXT